History of Green Tea

 Tea farm for hand picked in Obuku area

-Sohen Nagatani (1681 - 1778) invented the Uji green tea processing method in 1738 when he was 58 years old.
+Sohen Nagatani (1681 - 1778) invented the Uji green tea processing method which is today's processing method of Sencha, Gyokuro and others in 1738 when he was 58 years old.
 Even today, his original tea processing method is still the standard method used throughout Japan.
 Before Sohen invented the Uji method, Japanese tea was just Matcha or Bancha (Houjicha).
 Matcha used to be extremely precious and was produced only in tiny quantities, so only the SHOGUN and nobility were able to drink Matcha.
 Only a handful of merchants had been approved to process Matcha.
 And the general populace at large drank only Bancha (Houjicha) that is a brown color.
 Sohen Nagatani wanted the common people of Japan to be able to have access to not only brown but also green tea.

 Thus Sohen Nagatani invented the Uji cha processing method.
 In order for the farmers in the region to become wealthy, he taught them the secret of the Uji cha processing method without the least regret.
 Therefore the tea industry has had a tremendous impact on the development of the entire Uji region of Kyoto.

 Sohen Nagatani is memorialized in the shrine next door to his birthplace.
 And Sohen's grave was built on top of the highest hill in the Ujitawara area near his birthplace for his achievements.
 Japanese tea merchants continuously visit his grave as a sign of gratitude on October 1st of every year.

 The birth house of Sohen Nagatani has a traditional thatched roof

 Processing by Skilled Hands